 1. Check your name on "CCAP"

 When you apply for a new house or apartment to rent, the landlord will typically look into past court records, which are accessible to everyone in the State of Wisconsin, on the Wisconsin Court Systems website.
 You need to know what they are seeing!
 Check yourself on Wisconsin's Circuit Court Access Portal (CCAP).
 Print off all the reports that have a "Class Code Description" of Small Claims, Eviction.
-These cases will start with the year of the case and then the letters "SC".
-You can typically get most of the information you'll need on if the case is a valid case or it's not actually you.
+These are the cases that start with the year of the case and then the letters "SC".
+You can typically get most of the information you'll need if the case is a valid case or it's not actually you from the description.
 Some don't have a birthdate, but you may have a common name.
-Be prepared to gather proof of your residency during the time of these eviction filing so you can include this in future rental applications knowing they might see this and think it's you.
+Be prepared to gather proof of your residency during the time of these eviction filings so you can include this in future rental applications knowing they might see this and think it's you.